jonstokes/troupe/README.md

 end
 ```

-Here's a quick description of all the verbs in the DSL:
+Here's a quick description of all the main verbs in the DSL:

 ### expects
 E.g. `expects :property1, :property2`